 About Introduction to Jewellery (Summer)

 Learn basic techniques, including soldering, saw piercing and filing, and make jewellery from your own designs.

 What will you learn on this course?

-On this course you will learn the skills necessary to design and make your own unique pieces of jewellery.
-The materials used are copper, brass, gilding metal and sterling silver.
+Learn the skills necessary to design and make your own unique pieces of jewellery.
+The materials covered are copper, brass, gilding metal, and sterling silver.
 You will be taught a range of traditional jewellery making skills and techniques including: